STOIE/recipes/recipes/black_pepper_beef/README.md

 ## Black Pepper Beef

-Note. you will need the black pepper sauce for this recipe (see the recipe for that first)
+Note. you will need the black pepper paste for this recipe (see the recipe for that first)

 ---